litentry/litentry-graph/api/README.md

 ## Packaging Schemas

-Take a look at `packages/demo-schema` and `packages/nft-schema` to see how we can bundle resolvers, typeDefs and publishers (_this is a method to run event listeners for subscriptions - see `nft-models` for an example, maybe rename this_).
+Take a look at `packages/demo-schema` to see how we can bundle modules of GraphQL schemas.

 The schema packages are used in 3 places: